-Staying warm in the winter can be a challenge, especially with changes to our body’s circulation.
+Staying warm when it’s cold outside can be a challenge, especially with changes to our body’s circulation.
 Our feet and hands can suffer especially – this is a natural response to heat loss which allows the vital organs to remain at their optimal temperature.
-This means having cold feet is a normal condition if the outside temperature drops.
+This means having cold feet is normal when the temperature drops.
 Nail growth slows down and skin will often become drier because nutrition to these tissues is affected.

-In response to this temperature change, small blood vessels temporarily constrict and you may see this as a change in the colour of your skin, which may look pale or blanched and waxy at first, before becoming bluish.
+In response to this temperature change, small blood vessels temporarily constrict and you might see a change in the colour of your skin, which could look pale or blanched and waxy at first, before becoming bluish.
 This is because the oxygen in the blood has been used up by the tissues.
 The skin is also cool to touch.
 Returning to warm conditions usually remedies this and the skin becomes pink and warm again.

 However, in some individuals, this response is exaggerated and prolonged.
 The condition is known as Raynaud’s phenomenon and can be inherited.
 The same response will occur but much more readily and will last longer, so the colour changes are more marked.
 As a result of being deprived of oxygen for longer, some injury occurs to the soft tissues and can make fingers and toes numb while they remain cold.
 When the blood vessels do finally relax and blood returns to the area, fingers and toes can throb and burn, turning bright red with inflammation.
 Eventually, things return to normal but repeated episodes of this can lead to dry, devitalised skin and changes in nail shape and texture.